rancher/rke2/developer-docs/testing.md

   The number of vCPU for the guest to use.
 - `TEST_VM_MEMORY` (default :arrow_right: 2048)
   The number of megabytes of memory for the guest to use.
+- `TEST_VM_BOOT_TIMEOUT` (default :arrow_right: 600)
+  The time in seconds that Vagrant will wait for the machine to boot and be accessible.
 - `INSTALL_PACKAGES`
   A space-delimited string of package names (or locations accessible to the guest's native package manager) that will be installed prior to invoking the RKE2 install script.
 Useful for overriding the `rke2-selinux` RPM via URL pointing